 - Finally, click on Change password to save changes.

-The next method that you can try out is CMD or Command Prompt.
-This is the easiest way to change Windows 10 admin password.
+The following method that you can try out is CMD or Command Prompt.
+It is the easiest way to change Windows 10 admin password.
 For this, you will need to follow these steps:

 At first, go to the Windows search bar and type down CMD.
 Right-click on Command Prompt and select Run as administrator.